This review first appeared on Fourth & Sycamore.

 Constellarium’s fourth and final section is in many ways the most difficult to face.
 Rice explores a spectrum of pain, laying out the varied wounds we may be submitted to as children, with unsparing clarity.
 Sexual abuse, kidnapping, death.
 These poems are brutal, though conveyed with Rice’s ubiquitous lyrical grace, and I think if anything they serve the purpose of saying, There are greater wounds than mine.
 Rice has been tasked with carrying a courage she was never told she’d need when she entered this world, and what she has faced and does face and will face is tremendously difficult.
 She seems to share these final poems as a way of says, Yes, but.

 The last poem in the book, “Saudade,” is perhaps its most lovely, its most quietly graceful, its most subtly felt.
-In it, Rice recalls losing her virginity as a teenage boy to a girl she clearly cared deeply about, in the hotel the girl’s parents owned.
+In it, Rice recalls losing her virginity as a teenager to a girl she clearly cared deeply about, in the hotel the girl’s parents owned.
 They wake up the next morning still holding each other, and Rice thinks, “Remember this, I told myself.”

 “Remember this, I told myself.
 Return